Reaching Neighbors Most in Need

 Candace Edwards is a Vincentian volunteer who helps answer the recorded calls to the SVdP Helpline and determines if she can refer the caller to a parish conference that can help.

 “People who call hope I will rescue them,” she said.
-“But the majority of the time, we just can’t help.
+“But the majority of the time, we just can’t help in that way.
 I get all wrapped up in it, and I talk to God often, but I just don’t know what to do.
 It’s overwhelming.”
+With the Ozanam Outreach program, the Society of St. Vincent de Paul can help in many other ways that alleviate much of the stress and financial crisis faced by those in need.

-The problems faced by many Omahans truly are overwhelming, but with the help of generous donors, the Society hopes through its Ozanam Outreach to reach more of those who struggle to find help.
+The problems faced by many in the Omaha metro truly are overwhelming, but with the help of generous donors, the Society helps through its Ozanam Outreach to reach more of those who struggle to find solutions.